BuidlGuidl/eth-tech-tree-challenges-old/README.md

 # 🤝💸 Multisend Challenge - ETH Tech Tree

-ETH and token transferrance are used all the time within the web3 space.
+ETH and token transference are used all the time within the web3 space.
 Anyone can see it when they follow txs with NFTs, DeFi, RWAs, gaming, and more.
-As we can see in other challenges in this repo, this ability to have transparent, immutable transferance of value is one aspect that makes blockchain technology so powerful.
+As we can see in other challenges in this repo, this ability to have transparent, immutable transference of value is one aspect that makes blockchain technology so powerful.
 Therefore it is important to understand how to construct these types of transactions, at their most basic levels. 👨🏻‍🏫

 Native assets to a blockchain, such as ETH for Ethereum, and ERC20 tokens follow different sequences when being transferred.
 This tutorial will challenge you as the student to understand one example of carrying out these basic transactions.